kxigor/memswap/README.md

 <div style="text-align:center"><img src="./graphs/test3.png" /></div>
 Graph for very large tests (1000000 to 100000000 bytes in increments of 1000000, 5 identical tests, totaling 50GB).
 <div style="text-align:center"><img src="./graphs/test4.png" /></div>
-except uint8_t, it is necessary to separately reach the remainder of the division).
 </div>

 ### With the flag -O3